ExcessDrive/GOX/README.md

 ## Quickstart:

-Once you have installed, configured and initialised Neo4j, you can start POX (make sure you have an underlying network, like one emulated by Mininet)
+Once you have installed, configured and initialised Neo4j, you can start GOX (make sure you have an underlying network, like one emulated by Mininet)

 ```bash
 ./pox.py gox --uri="bolt://localhost:7687"